rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+4.3 (+) More Fake GI tweaks.
+It should look better and not have any serious artefacts in difficult scenes.
+Amount applied is limited to avoid damaging details and it is actually simpler now - gi.w is gone (potentially free for some future use.)

 4.2.1 (+) In response to feedback about the effect not being strong enough I have increased the maximum Fake GI strength and contrast.

 4.2 (+) Improved quality of fake global illumination, and clearer settings for it.
 Tweaked defaults.